imgix/js-core/README.md

 <!-- prettier-ignore-end -->

-The imgix-core-js module allows for generation of custom `srcset` attributes, which can be invoked through `buildSrcSet()`.
+The @imgix/js-core module allows for generation of custom `srcset` attributes, which can be invoked through `buildSrcSet()`.
 By default, the `srcset` generated will allow for responsive size switching by building a list of image-width mappings.

 ```js
 const client = new ImgixClient({